 And The Top Resolution for Highly Sensitive People is…

 1) Identify one of your HSP strengths and cultivate it

 Being an HSP isn’t all about being overwhelmed (although it can feel that way).
 HSPs possess tremendous gifts that are essential for this world.
 One of the first activities we do in the HSP therapy group is to create a list of HSPs strengths.
 Usually this list ends up filling a huge easel and taking up over an hour!

 When I worked at a domestic violence shelter, my nickname became “Worst-Case-Scenario Ari”.
-Due to my HSP strength of attention to detail and picking up on subtleties, I was skilled (and perhaps a bit too enthusiastic) about thinking through every possible outcome of a situation or shelter policy.
+Due to my HSP strength of attention to detail and picking up on subtleties, I was skilled about thinking through every possible outcome of a situation or shelter policy.
 This was especially helpful in a setting where poorly planned emergency procedure or policy could threaten the life of staff or survivors.
 This strength was utilized in a way my trait was a benefit, not a burden.

 So what is your HSP strength?
 What about your sensitive nature brings benefit to you or those around you?
 Ask your friends or partner(s) what they see as your strengths.
-Read through the examples of how your strengths could be cultivated and embraced.
+Read through the examples below of how your strengths could be cultivated and embraced.
 Does anything resonate with you?

 - Do friends compliment you on how ‘cozy’ your home is?
 Is this due to your HSP ability to intuitively notice what a room needs to feel safe and comfortable?
 One way to cultivate and amplify this strength could be helping your friends make their home feel more comfortable.
 Even better…what about starting a small side-business?

 - Is it your attention to details?
 Your ability to empathize with others?
 Consider taking on a role at work or your household which engages this side of you, much like I mentioned earlier with writing policy and procedure.